 Container and Raised Bed Soil

 In previous years I was rooftop container gardening in EarthBox®s filled with Baccto® potting mix.
-I'm now using Kellogg Garden Organics Raised Bed & Potting Mix for all beds and containers.
+This year I tried Kellogg Garden Organics Raised Bed & Potting Mix for my beds and containers.
 I've wanted to phase out primarily peat-based potting mix due to its environmental impact.
 Kellogg is the most affordable organic potting medium I've come across.
 It's composed of:

 Recycled forest products, coir, perlite, dehydrated chicken manure, composted chicken manure, hydrolyzed feather meal, peat moss, kelp meal, worm castings, bat guano.

 While I was at the garden center reading the ingredient list a customer came up to me and told me it's a good product.
-I hope he's an avid gardener and not just a plant for the company!
+I hoped he was a master gardener and not just a plant for the company.
+Either way, I'm not convinced it was a wise purchase.

 Planting Log - January 28th, 2016: